Ultra-Processed Foods May Be Linked to Cancer

 - Women who consumed more ready-to-eat-or-heat foods (e.g., pizza) had a higher risk for colorectal cancer.

 Looking for a primary care physician?
 Consider partnering with an MDVIP-affiliated physician.
 Physicians in MDVIP-affiliated practices offer the MDVIP Wellness Program, which includes a nutrition screening.
-They also can customize a wellness plan for you that focuses on nutrition.
-And you can use the MDVIP Connect portal, which has dietary plans, shopping lists and recipes.
+They can also customize a wellness plan for you that focuses on nutrition.
+You can use the MDVIP Connect portal, which has dietary plans, shopping lists and recipes.
 Find an MDVIP affiliate near you and begin your partnership in health »